-Trump is among a growing group of world leaders infected with covid-19
+Trump is among a growing group of world leaders infected with the coronavirus

 British Prime Minister Boris Johnson

-Like Trump, British Prime Minister Boris Johnson initially downplayed the virus’ severity.
-But his tone changed after the then 55-year-old spent several days in intensive care in April following his diagnosis with the virus.
+Like Trump, British Prime Minister Boris Johnson initially played down the virus’s severity.
+But his tone changed after the then 55-year-old spent several days in intensive care in April following his diagnosis of covid-19, the disease caused by the coronavirus.
 His infection could have “gone either way,” Johnson said.

 Brazilian President Jair Bolsonaro

-Brazil’s President Jair Bolsonaro has been a high-profile detractor of the virus, which he called just like “a little flu.”
-He tested positive for the virus in July, and reportedly recovered well after several weeks of a mild infection.
+Brazil’s President Jair Bolsonaro has been a high-profile detractor of the virus, which he has called a “little cold.”
+He tested positive for the virus in July and reportedly recovered well after several weeks of a mild infection.
 Bolsonaro repeatedly flouted health recommendations before contracting the coronavirus — and even afterward, an analysis by The Washington Post found.

-Brazil currently ranks third in the world for the highest number of coronavirus infections and second for covid-19 fatalities, trailing on the United States.
+Brazil ranks third in the world for the highest number of coronavirus infections and second for covid-19 fatalities, trailing the United States.

-Canadian first lady Sophie Trudeau
+Canadian first lady Sophie Grégoire Trudeau

-In mid-March, Sophie Trudeau returned from a trip to London with flu-like symptoms.
+In mid-March, Sophie Grégoire Trudeau returned from a trip to London with flu-like symptoms.
 She soon tested positive for the virus.
-Her husband, Canadian Prime Minister Justin Trudeau, then entered into a 14-day self-quarantine, during which he continued to work from his residence.
+Her husband, Canadian Prime Minister Justin Trudeau, entered into a 14-day self-quarantine, during which he continued to work from his residence.
 Two weeks later, Canada’s first lady announced she had recovered.

 “To everyone who is suffering right now, I send you all my love,” she said at the time, the Associated Press reported.